ABOUT WEST GEORGIA TRACK CLUB

 Bio coming soon.

 Susan is a Carrollton native who now calls Bremen home.
 She ran cross country in elementary school but didn’t pick up running again until her mid 30s when her son’s Montessori school put on a local 5k.
 Her goal: to run the whole thing.
 She did it and has been running ever since!
 In addition to running and working out, Susan enjoys gardening, making jewelry, reading, desktop publishing, and spending time with her people and dogs.
-Susan lives with her husband (Joey) and son (Tyler, 14), and three dogs—Chipper, Phoebe, and Miles.
+Susan lives with her husband (Joey) and son (Tyler, 15), and three dogs—Chipper, Phoebe, and Miles.
+Susan is certified as an RRCA L1 Running Coach.